The cannabis industry is known for its customer service… just not in the way we would hope.

 - A client is looking for a topical cream that won’t get them high.
 They are sold a transdermal patch because they last longer than topical creams.

 As you can imagine, none of these clients had a great experience with their cannabis product, and it is kind of maddening to think how easily it all could have been avoided.
-All that was required was a standardized approach to customer service, and every one of these customers could’ve had a great experience rather than hours of disappointment and fear.
+All that was required was a standardized approach to customer service by a trained cannabis expert – a cannabis sommelier – a Ganjier, and every one of these customers would have had an amazing experience rather than hours of disappointment and fear.

 The Ganjier Customer Interaction Protocol